AG2048/smart-chess/chess_game_plan.md

 `draw_type()` determines if game is stalemate, insufficient materials, or 50 move rule.
 Behaviour undefined if game isn't over.

 `possible_moves()` given a square, return a list of squares the piece can move to.
 Empty set for square without pieces or cannot move.
-(Make sure to account for pawn's special movement AND invalid moves when in check or when pinned)
+(Make sure to account for pawn's special movement AND invalid moves when in check or when pinned) (also return of this move is a castle or en passant so the move_piece function can account for other pieces' moves)

 `all_possible_moves()` list of all possible moves that can be done by a side